iCAS-SJTU/Chip-Like-A-House/CV_application/README.md

 Tip: Adjust width/height for alternative aspect ratios; confirm DBU per micron if not 2000.
 Convert µm × DBU/µm when designing new shapes.

-## Visualization Notes
+## Visualization

-`generated_floorplans_ariane136/*.png` act as quick-look previews of the DIEAREA geometry and any internal rectilinear notches.
-To regenerate visuals you can parse the DEF `DIEAREA` polyline and plot with a simple Python script (matplotlib or OSpenCV), or feed into existing EDA visualization flows.
+`generated_floorplans_ariane136/*.png` act as quick-look previews of the DIEAREA geometry and internal rectilinear notches.
+To regenerate visuals, parse the DEF `DIEAREA` polyline and plot with a simple Python script (matplotlib or OpenCV), or feed into existing EDA visualization flows.

-## Adaptation & Extension
+## Extending

 - Switch design: change `-i` to another base rectangular DEF (e.g. `dataset/sample_*/input_floorplan.def`).
 - New outlines: drop additional PNGs into `original_outlines/` and rerun the loop.
 - Composite shapes: pre-combine masks before conversion for multi-notch experimentation.

-## License & Acknowledgements
+## License

-Released under the MIT License (see repository root).
+This subset follows the repository’s MIT License (see LICENSE if present).

+## Acknowledgements

 Image-driven conversion leverages the main tool `scripts/modify_def.py`.
-Inspirations include OpenROAD and MacroPlacement from the broader open-source EDA ecosystem.
+Inspirations include OpenROAD and MacroPlacement by TILOS-AI-Institute.